psrc/psrc.github.io/_posts/2020-06-17-displacement-estimation.md

 I tried many land use and travel variables in the model, as shown above, but the only one that was significant was the distance to light rail.
 As expected, the income variables were the most explanatory.
 I was somewhat surprised to see the magnitude and significance of the variable about being located in Seattle.
 Seattle has strong renter protection laws than other places in the region.

 The variable **related to race** was a tricky one to construct.
 How can you express the race of a household succinctly with limited data?
 The data is very thin for African-American households unfortunately.
 So I tried various aggregations of person racial categories such as Asian Only, non-Hispanic White Only, and African-American, Hispanic, Multiracial and other.
 Then somehow, I had to group the households into buckets, which wasn’t easy either because of the diversity within households as well.
 The variable that I ended up finding was significant was if a household contains at least one non-Hispanic white member, then the household is less likely to be displaced.
-I’d been interested to hear people’s thoughts on why this variable formulation worked best.
+I’d be interested to hear people’s thoughts on why this variable formulation worked best.

 The pseudo-R-squared (McFadden, 0.10) of the model may indicate the variables in the model have limited explanatory power.
 A [lower pseudo R-squared can be okay](https://stats.stackexchange.com/questions/82105/mcfaddens-pseudo-r2-interpretation) (as compared to R-squared) for explaining variable relationships to outcomes, as we are here, but I still wonder what isn’t being accounted for in the model.
 Then I started wondering if there was a better goodness-of-fit measure for a logistic regression.
 The self-proclaimed "Stats Geek" said that the [Hosmer-Lemeshow goodness of fit](https://thestatsgeek.com/2014/02/16/the-hosmer-lemeshow-goodness-of-fit-test-for-logistic-regression/) test is appropriate for logistic regressions.
 The Hosmer-Lemeshow goodness of fit test resulted in the following measures: